Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 ITM options auto-exercise and pay profit.
 OTM options expire worthless.

 **How is profit calculated?**
-Based on Chainlink oracle price at exercise time vs strike price, settled in USDC.
+Based on Chainlink oracle price at exercise time vs strike price, settled in USDm.

 ## Next Steps